 Growing up I was the kid who everyone liked but didn’t necessarily invite to their parties.
 I wasn’t an outcast, but I wasn’t an incast either.
 I had my couple close friends and we were happy but I always wanted wished to be more part of the social world surrounding me.

 Like I said in a previous post, I never felt I fit in.
 It’s taken years to figure out who I am versus just knowing who I am not.

 In my twenties and beyond, I’ve made friends with young women who were born in America but moved to Israel as children.
 We connect on a deep level.

 When I counsel women from different cultures I notice I also connect with them.
 And when I met my future husband 6 years ago, I was ecstatic that he was from India, a place I had dreamed of visiting years prior for spiritual rejuvenation and self-discovery.

 And when I carried our first (and thus far, only) child, I celebrated the union of East and West by writing the phrase “East meets West!” with black paint on my very pregnant belly!

 When I counsel women from different cultures, I feel connected to them.
 I appreciate their rich culture.
 Even though I am American, I grew up practicing the Jewish tradition and immersing in the Hebrew language and Israeli culture, so I’m no foreigner to the foreign!

 Maybe that’s why I feel connected to them.
-Or maybe it’s because I like connected to people from different walks of life.
+Or maybe it’s because I like connecting to people from different walks of life.